 Both properties changed ownership during the greatest takeoff of Camden’s population, which nearly tripled between 1880 and 1920, from about 41,000 to more than 116,000 people.
 Fittingly for a period of such growth, the new houses constructed at 427 and 429 Cooper Street both were built for the families of prominent real estate developers.
 Much larger and more attentive to architectural fashion than the houses they replaced, the new residences advertised their owners’ success and ambition in business.

-Next door, at 427 Cooper Street, change came in 1889 when the Doughten family sold their former home and investment property to another real estate broker, James White, whose new house was designed to serve as both his office and residence for himself, his wife, and two daughters.
-(Title to the property was registered in the name of James’s wife, Maggie, a common tactic for protecting the home from any failings or lawsuits against the business.)
-The Whites engaged the Philadelphia architectural firm Moses & King to design a distinctive home, similar in scale to the house next door but jarringly different in style.
-Next to the Reads’ Second Empire residence rose a home that incorporated a strong statement of Richardsonian Romanesque style with a stone arched window on the first floor but also ornamental touches that could be described as Queen Anne, a style that gained in popularity in the United States following its appearance at the 1876 Centennial Exhibition in Philadelphia—two architectural statements in one building, speaking to two purposes as home and office.
+Next door, the older brick home at 427 Cooper Street transferred in 1889 to a new owner, real estate broker James White.
+In keeping with the changing fashions of Cooper Street, White commissioned a new house designed by the Philadelphia architectural firm Moses & King to serve as both his office and residence for himself, his wife, and two daughters.
+The distinctive home incorporated a strong statement of Richardsonian Romanesque style with a stone arched window on the first floor but also ornamental touches that could be described as Queen Anne, a style that gained in popularity in the United States following its appearance at the 1876 Centennial Exhibition in Philadelphia.
+The residence thus combined two architectural statements in one building, speaking to two purposes as home and office.
 Moses & King were known for designing churches as well as residences, which may help to explain the stained glass installed over the front door.

 – Charlene Mires